-A with-profits policy is a type of insurance policy that lets you share in the profits and losses of the fund's long-term insurance business, which includes life assurance and pensions business.
+A with-profits policy is a type of insurance policy that lets you share in the profits and losses of the fund's longterm insurance business, which includes life assurance and pensions business.

 Your money, together with other policyholders' money, is invested in the fund.
 By investing in a range of assets (types of investments), we aim to make profits for the fund which we will then share with with-profits policyholders by adding bonuses to their policies.
-The fund also has policies which do not share in the profits or losses of the fund, known as non-profit policies.
+The fund also has policies which do not share in the profits or losses of the fund, known as nonprofit policies.

 Your with-profits policy benefits from a special feature known as smoothing.
-Smoothing is designed to protect with-profits policyholders from the direct impact of some of the sudden movements in the stockmarket, but it cannot get rid of the strong link between the underlying market investment returns, and with-profits returns.
+Smoothing is designed to protect withprofits policyholders from the direct impact of some of the sudden movements in the stockmarket, but it cannot get rid of the strong link between the underlying market investment returns, and with-profits returns.

-For policies such as yours, in deciding what the bonuses should be, we smooth (or average) the investment profits or losses over a number of years.
+For policies such as yours, in deciding what to pay you in the event of a claim, we smooth (or average) the investment profits or losses over the time you hold your policy.
 This means that we hold back some of the profit made when investment returns are good, so that we can increase returns if investment returns are lower.
-We do this so that your investment should provide a steadier return from day-to-day than if you invest in a fund which fully reflects the rise and fall in stock markets, such as a unit trust.
+We do this so that your investment should provide a steadier return from day to day than if you invest in a fund which fully reflects the rise and fall in stock markets, such as a unit trust.

 Smoothing does not protect against prolonged falls in the stock market, because the profits held back from periods of good returns may not provide sufficient protection against investment losses.
-Also, unlike simpler stock market investments, your policy contains some guarantees about the amount of money you'll receive when your policy matures (or in the event of a death claim).
-So, for example, if the stock market falls heavily before your policy matures, you'll receive at least the guaranteed amount at that time.
+Also, unlike simpler stock market investments, your policy contains a guarantee about the amount of money we will pay in the event of a death claim.